Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Performance metrics

 for node $i$ in cluster $C_k$.
 Here $d(i,j)$ is a distance between nodes $i$ and $j$.
 In this study, we use the Cartesian distance between tracks and average over all tracks {\it silhouette} value \expect{s(i)} as a quality estimator of the clustering solution.
 The {\it silhouette} value is limited $-1<s(i)<1$, larger values corresponding to more compact clusters, better separated from each other.

-Several other track-to-cluster-based metrics can be found in Reference~\cite{MEILA2007873}.
-These metrics are expected to encounter problems in the present case due to the overlap of truth clusters, as explained in~\cref{sec:truthfeatures}.
+Several other metrics for the assessment of the clustering performance can be found in Reference~\cite{MEILA2007873}.
+These metrics are expected to encounter problems in the present case due to the truth track overlap, as explained in~\cref{sec:truthfeatures}.
 Tracks are assigned most probably to the wrong cluster by any partitioning algorithm if placed in between tracks from other clusters by mismeasurement.
 This phenomenon inevitably reduces the accuracy of any track-to-cluster-based metrics.
 Nevertheless, at least the clustering of the well-measured tracks should reproduce the truth closely, which the track-to-cluster metrics can still be sensitive to.

 As the metric accuracy is compromised by the presence of tracks with large measurement errors, it might be useful to downscale the contribution of such tracks to the metric.
-For the VI metric this can be achieved by weighting every track with $\sigma^{-2}$ in the metric calculations, namely $n_k=\sum_{i=1}^k\frac{1}{\sigma_i^2}$, $N=\sum_{i=1}^N\frac{1}{\sigma_i^2}$, etc. For the Silhouette metric the Cartesian distance between two tracks can be replaced by its significance $d(i,j)=S_{ij}$.
+For the VI metric this can be achieved by weighting every track with $\sigma^{-2}$ in the metric calculations, namely $n_k \rightarrow {\mathscr{n}}_k{=}\sum_{i=1}^k\frac{1}{\sigma_i^2}$, $N\rightarrow \mathscr{N}{=}\sum_{i=1}^N\frac{1}{\sigma_i^2}$, etc. For the Silhouette metric the Cartesian distance between two tracks can be replaced by its significance $d(i,j)=S_{ij}$.
 The weighted versions of the VI and Silhouette metric will be used in the following, along with the original versions.

 The number of reconstructed clusters and the weighted average positions of these clusters, dominated by the well-measured tracks, are mostly decoupled from the details of the track-to-cluster assignment.
 The number of clusters can be directly used as a metric (up to the possible presence of fake clusters), but a Cartesian distance-based metric is not straightforward.
 One may try to introduce such a metric exploiting the cluster--cluster resolution $R_{cc}$, i.e.~the minimal distance between two reconstructed clusters, see \cref{fig:ccdistfit}.
 The {\it good, merged, bad} cluster categories could be defined based on whether the cluster--truth vertex distance is smaller or larger than $R_{cc}$.
 Such cluster categories could be used to compare various clustering solutions.
 But this categorisation explicitly depends on $R_{cc}$, which itself depends on the clustering algorithm.
 To avoid such circular dependence, a scale-independent Cartesian distance-based metric is needed.